murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 -   Reaktor 6 (Player or Full), with Blocks Base
 -   A MIDI controller for external pitch
 -   A virtual instrument in your DAW
 -   An external instrument using Ableton CV tools (optional)

 ## Connections
 The template is designed to work with Reaktor 6 ***hosted*** inside Ableton Live.
 You can use it to play a sequence either to a virtual instrument (VST plugin) or to an external instrument (MIDI or CV Tools).
 An important consideration for the design was the use of Ableton Link to keep the clock synchronization of the sequencer steps with the TouchOSC controller.
 Ableton Live provides midi feedback to the TouchOSC template using a [device control mapping](images/img4.Ableton_Reaktor_Device_Controller.jpg).
 This allows bidirectionality and automatic update of each control when you change, either in the TouchOSC template or in the Reaktor plugin.
 The Ableton Live template has all the [midi mappings](images/img9.Ableton-MIDI-map.jpg) already configured.
-Ableton Live send and receives MIDI signals through [TouchOSC Bridge](images/img5.TouchOSC_Bridge_config.jpg) configured with the Track, Sync and the Remote-control options.
+Ableton Live sends and receives MIDI signals through [TouchOSC Bridge](images/img5.TouchOSC_Bridge_config.jpg) configured with the Track, Sync and the Remote-control options.

 ![](images/img3.Ableton_TouchOSC_setup.jpg)